-Your appointments for external radiotherapy will be in the radiotherapy department.
+Your appointments for external radiotherapy will be in the radiotherapy department or proton beam therapy centre.
 External radiotherapy doesn't hurt although laying on the radiotherapy couch can be uncomfortable.

 Travelling to radiotherapy appointments